bechbit/tttttttt3/README.md

 ____________________________________________________________

 ### 16. A client with thrombocytopenia is currently having epistaxis.
-The most appropriate
+The most appropriate nursing intervention should be:

 - [ ] Instruct the client to lie flat with his neck suspended
 - [x] Ask the client to sit upright, leaning slightly forward